duaamit/MockPriceAggregator-on-Layer2-using-zkysync/MockPriceAggregator/priceaggregator/README.md

 yarn hardhat deploy-zksync
 ```

-The script will output the address of the deployed counter contract.
+The script will output the address of the deployed priceAggregator contract.

-### Displaying counter value
+### Displaying price value

 1. Open `scripts/display-value.ts`.

-2. Replace `<COUNTER-ADDRESS>` with the address of the deployed counter contract.
+2. Replace `<priceAggregator-address>` with the address of yours contract address.

 3. Run the script using the following command